mkellerman/minimal-mistakes/_posts/2018/2018-04-12-Death_to_psexec.md

 But having binaries being copied over is definitely not elegant.

 #### Invoke-RunAs
-I then found <b>Invoke-RunAs</b> by Ruben Boonen (@FuzzySec) that uses Add-Type to load the DLL and invoke 'Advapi32::CreateProcessWithLogonW' the same way RunAs.exe is doing.
-View my wrapper here: <a href="https://github.com/mkellerman/PSRunAs/blob/master/Invoke-RunAs/Invoke-ExpressionAs.ps1">Invoke-ExpressionAs</a>
+I then found <b>Invoke-RunAs</b> by Ruben Boonen (@FuzzySec) that uses Add-Type to load the DLL and invoke 'Advapi32::CreateProcessWithLogonW' the same way `RunAs.exe` is doing.
+View my wrapper here: <a href="https://github.com/mkellerman/PSRunAs/blob/master/Invoke-RunAs">Invoke-RunAs</a>

 #### Start-ProcessAsUser
 Also, verify similarly, <b>Start-ProcessAsUser</b> by Matthew Graeber (@mattifestation) with modifications by Lee Christensen (@tifkin_) uses Reflection to load the DLL and invoke 'Advapi32::CreateProcessWithLogonW' the same way RunAs.exe is doing.
-View my wrapper here: <a href="https://github.com/mkellerman/PSRunAs/blob/master/Start-ProcessAsUser/Invoke-ExpressionAs.ps1">Invoke-ExpressionAs</a>
+View my wrapper here: <a href="https://github.com/mkellerman/PSRunAs/blob/master/Start-ProcessAsUser">Start-ProcessAsUser</a>

 All these implementations required some code wizardry to return a PowerShell Objects.

 #### Invoke-ScheduledTask
 Alternatively, one solution that is very often talked about is to create a Scheduled Task on the remote machine, and let 'SYSTEM' (or any supplied credential) execute your process.
 It's simple, and after some digging around, i found out it creates a ScheduledJob, and you can Receive-Job the result as a Powershell Object.

 So i created a `Invoke-ScheduleTask` cmdlet to help simplify this and created a wrapper to copy the implementations above.
-View my wrapper here: <a href="https://github.com/mkellerman/PSRunAs/blob/master/Invoke-ScheduledJob/Invoke-ExpressionAs.ps1">Invoke-ExpressionAs</a>
+View my wrapper here: <a href="https://github.com/mkellerman/PSRunAs/blob/master/Invoke-ScheduledJob/">Invoke-ScheduledJob</a>

 ### Simpler is better

-After playing around with all these solutions for a while, I've decided to implement the Invoke-ScheduleJob into my final solution, as it returns native objects, and doesn't break any of the output streams.
+After playing around with all these solutions for a while, I've decided to implement the `Invoke-ScheduleJob` into my final solution, as it returns native PowerShell Objects, and doesn't break any of the output streams.

 Go check it out here: <a href="https://github.com/mkellerman/Invoke-CommandAs">Invoke-CommandAs</a>.